 Damage in the check varieties is important for the trial to be considered as a valid test.

-Zero white ear damage in an entry to be confirmed under sufficient pest pressure and are not escapes.
+Zero white ear damage in an entry to be confirmed under sufficient pest pressure at flowering stage and it is not an escape.